So Much (Peter Gabriel song)

 "So Much" is a song by English musician Peter Gabriel, released in July 2023 as the seventh single in promotion of his tenth studio album I/O. Similar to other singles from the album, "So Much" was released to coincide with a full moon, starting with the Dark-Side Mix produced by Tchad Blake.
 Later in the month, two additional mixes created by Mark 'Spike' Stent and Hans-Martin Buff were released.

 Background

-He started the song between 2015 and 2016 with the intention of writing something with a simple chorus that "still had a bit of character to it".
+Gabriel started writing "So Much" between 2015 and 2016 with the intention of writing something with a simple chorus that "still had a bit of character to it".
 He first revealed the song's title in 2020 when he responded to an article by Phillip Collins in The Times.
 In his response, Gabriel described "So Much" as a "getting old song".
 Gabriel said that the song was about mortality and aging.
 He selected the title of "So Much" due to his "addiction to new ideas and all sorts of projects."

 I get excited by things and want to jump around and do different things.
 I love being in a mess of so much!
 And yet it also means there's just so much time, or whatever it is, available.
 Balancing them both is what the song is about.